Ruiru (Kiambu County), Kenya: A Town in the Making

 Ruiru is famously known as one of the top producers of coffee in the country.
 The coffee plantations cover a sizable land and offer employment to many Ruiru residents especially those from the lower class.

-As such, Ruiru as is the case in Nairobi is divided into three income groups, namely; the lower, middle and upper class.
+As is the case in Nairobi which is divided into three income groups, namely; the lower, middle and upper class also Ruiru contains such classes.
 The lower class forms a huge part of the population followed by the middle class.
 The upper class consists of a lower percentage.

 Health Facilities and Institutions of Higher Learning

-Ruiru is well-covered in terms of health services as they are easily accessible and people from surrounding towns visit the hospitals for treatment.
-There are three major private hospitals in Ruiru - Nazareth, Kalimoni and Ruiru Private Hoospital.
-There is one public or government hospital, Ruiru Hospital and several small private hospitals.
+Ruiru is well-covered in terms of health services as they are easily accessible and people from surrounding towns visit these hospitals for treatment.
+There are three major private hospitals in Ruiru - Nazareth, Kalimoni and Ruiru Private Hospital.
+There is one public or government hospital, Ruiru Hospital and several small private hospitals including numerous dispensaries.
 The government hospital receives a high number of in-and-out patients and is a center of field attachment or internship for medical students.
-There are numerous clinics and pharmaceuticals that not only sell drugs but carry out general treatment such as pregnancy and malaria tests.
+There are numerous pharmaceuticals that not only sell drugs but carry out general tests such as pregnancy and malaria tests.

-Other registered middle-level colleges registered with the Ministry of Higher Education are: Compuera College, Royal College of Science and Technology; Zetech and Nairobi Institute of Business Studies have branches in this town.
+Zetech University (Main Campus) is also situated in this town.
+Other registered middle-level colleges registered with the Ministry of Higher Education are: Compuera College, Royal College of Science and Technology; Nairobi Institute of Business Studies (Ruiru Campus) and Kenya Coffee College.

-Ruiru, regarded as a future town is expected to be one of the towns in the country that will hugely benefit from the proposed multi-billion Tatu City and another similar project known as the North Land City.
+Ruiru is expected to be one of the best planned and to-be town in the country.
+This is due to the already-effected plan of building a multi-billion Tatu City and another similar project known as the North Land City.
 It's also expected that the town will attract business opportunities or investments from major key players in the country.

 Definitely, this is a town to watch out as it promises better things to come.